There are so many different weave structures.

 The weaving structure is determined by how the warp and weft interact with each other.
-These different structures determine a lot of different aspects of the fabric including how well it drapes, it’s strength, and the way it reflects light.
-Beyond these main three patterns are many others that are built off of them.
-Think overshot, double weave, woven pile, manipulated laces and more.
+These different structures determine a lot of different aspects of the fabric including: how well it drapes, it’s strength, and the way it reflects light.

-Plain weave which is also called tabby is simply weaving your weft over one warp and under one warp.
+Plain weave, which is also called tabby, is simply weaving your weft over one warp and under one warp.
 The next line of weaving will then be the opposite in order to interlace your threads and create your fabric.
-That’s the whole pattern.

 Due to the simplicity of this pattern, the structure is the same on the front and back of the weaving.
-As long as it’s not image based it will look the same regardless of the side you are viewing.
+As long as it is not an image-based weaving it will look the same regardless of the side you are viewing.

 The EPI that you choose for your weaving will help to determine if the plain weave is balanced or tapestry.
 Balanced weave is a plain weave pattern with a higher EPI so that you see equal amounts warp and weft (aka a balanced amount.)

 Do you want to learn how to weave shapes?
 Knowing how to weave simple shapes like squares, triangles, and circles will help you break down more complex shapes and make weaving imagery a breeze.
 Learn these and much more in the second e-book of the Learn to Weave series!
 Click Below!